trolie/spec/docs/decision-log/media-type-versioning.md

 that results in better uniformity without impacting semantics.
 The logic here is that these are bugs in the specification and implementations would not have committed to that error.
-The point is the spec is meant to serve the implementors, not the other way around; interop is the goal, not conformance.
+The point is the spec is meant to serve the implementors, not the other way around; interop is the goal, not blind conformance.

 This may seem like playing fast and loose with the prescribed SemVer versioning strategy, but these bugs in the spec will be discovered as interop is achieved,